scrapy/scrapy/docs/topics/downloader-middleware.rst

       callback, the response downloaded will be just passed to the original request callback.

-      If it returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.
+      If it returns an :exc:`~scrapy.exceptions.IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.

       :param request: the request being processed